Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-The divergencies are linked to the fact that the post-Newtonian expansion is actually a singular perturbation, in the sense that the coefficients of the successive powers of $1/c$ are not uniformly valid in space, since they typically blow up at spatial infinity like some powers of $r$.
-We know for instance that the post-Newtonian expansion cannot be ``asymptotically flat'' starting at the 2PN or 3PN level, depending on the adopted coordinate system~\cite{Rend92}.
-The result is that the standard Poisson integrals are in general badly-behaving at infinity.
-Trying to solve the post-Newtonian equations by means of the Poisson integral does not make sense.
-However, this does not mean that there are no solutions to the problem, but simply that the Poisson integral does not constitute the appropriate solution of the Poisson equation in the context of post-Newtonian expansions.

-Here we present, following Refs.~\cite{PB02, BFN05}, a solution of both problems, in the form of a general expression for the near-zone gravitational field, developed to any post-Newtonian order, which has been determined from implementing the matching equation~\eqref{matchingeq}.
-This solution is free of the divergences of Poisson-type integrals we mentionned above, and yields, in particular, some general expression, valid up to any order, of the terms associated with the gravitational radiation reaction force inside the post-Newtonian source.
+Here we review a solution of both issues \citep{PB02, BFN05}, in the form of a general expression for the near-zone gravitational field, developed to any post-Newtonian order, which is determined as a solution of the matching equation \eqref{matchingeq}.
+This solution is free of the divergences of Poisson-type integrals (issue 1), and yields, in particular, some general expression, valid up to any order, for the terms associated with the gravitational radiation reaction force inside the PN source (issue 2).

-Though we shall focus our attention on the particular approach advocated in~\cite{PB02, BFN05}, there are other ways to resolve the problems of the post-Newtonian approxiamtion.
-Notably, an alternative solution to the problem of divergencies, proposed in Refs.~\cite{FS83, F83}, is based on an initial-value formulation.
+Other methods are possible in order to resolve the problems of the PN approximation.
+Notably, an alternative solution to the problem of divergencies has been proposed by \cite{FS83, F83}, based on the initial-value formulation.
 In this method the problem of the appearance of divergencies is avoided because of the finiteness of the causal region of integration, between the initial Cauchy hypersurface and the considered field point.
-On the other hand, a different approach to the problem of radiation reaction, which does not use a matching procedure, is to work only within a post-Minkowskian iteration scheme without expanding the retardations, see e.g., Ref.~\cite{CKMR01}.
+On the other hand, a different approach to the problem of radiation reaction, which does not use a matching procedure, is to work only within a post-Minkowskian iteration scheme without expanding the retardations, and thus to naturally incorporate the correct boundary conditions at infinity \citep{CKMR01}.

-\subsection{Post-Newtonian iteration in the near zone}
+\subsubsection{Post-Newtonian iteration in the near zone}

 We perform the post-Newtonian iteration of the field equations in harmonic coordinates in the near zone of an isolated matter distribution.
 We deal with a general hydrodynamical fluid, whose stress-energy tensor is smooth, i.e., $T^{\alpha\beta}\in C^\infty(\mathbb{R}^4)$.
-Thus the scheme \emph{a priori} excludes the presence of singularities and black holes; these will be dealt with in Part~\ref{part:II} of this article.
+Thus the scheme \emph{a priori} excludes the presence of singularities and black holes; these will be dealt with in Sect.~\ref{sec:compactbinary} of this article.